 The work of early Modernist painters such as Matisse, Kandinsky, and Klee, amongst others, and their absorption of the teachings of mystic writers has a palpable impact on Coates' paintings of natural subjects; and the influence of Mondrian, especially his refracted abstractions of trees, is particularly embedded in Correspondences.
 Treading the line between seemingly metaphysical abstraction and an exaltation of paint's physicality, Coates' work offers a visionary take on the natural world and the landscape, broadening its parameters and expanding its allusive potential.

 Jennifer Coates has exhibited her work widely, including an an upcoming two-person show with Caroline Chandler in May 2018 at Crush Curatorial, a solo show, Carb Load, at the Pennsylvania Academy of Fine Arts (2016), and All U Can Eat at Freight+Volume (2017).
 She had a two-person show with David Humphrey at Arts+Leisure in 2015 and at Fiendish Plots in Lincoln, Nebraska in April of 2017, along with a group show, The Secret Life of Plants, at Freight+Volume (2017).
 She has written art reviews for Time Out New York, Art in America, andThe Brooklyn Rail, and recently published her first article, “The Goo of Paint,” for Modern Painters.
 She also plays violin, ukulele and sings with various bands around NYC.

-Please join us for the opening reception with the artist on Friday, March 16th, from 7pm to 9pm.
-A full-color, limited edition book will be published to accompany the exhibition.
+A full-color, limited edition book has been published to accompany the exhibition.
 For more information, contact email@example.com, or call 212.691.7700.